AlphaGenes/AlphaImpute2/docs/source/index.rst

 .. code-block:: bash
   pip install AlphaImpute2

-The source code is available at `GitHub <https://github.com/AlphaGenes/AlphaImpute2>`_.
+The source code is available on `GitHub <https://github.com/AlphaGenes/AlphaImpute2>`_.

 Conditions of use
 -----------------